Armidon1/Obsidian-University/University/Magistrale/Cybersecurity/6 CFU/2 CS - Stream Ciphers.md

 Adversary knows E, knows some exchanged messages but ignores K

 Two approaches:
-Stream Ciphers
+- Stream Ciphers
-Block ciphers
+- Block ciphers

 ---

-# Slide 3

 ## Stream ciphers

-3

 define a secret key (seed)

 using the seed generate a byte stream (keystream): i-th byte is function of
   - only key (synchronous stream cipher), or
   - both key and first i-1 bytes of ciphertext asynchronous stream cipher)